lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

 The result has the private key: the private exponent and the modulus.
 The modulus has 65 bytes instead of 64 bytes for a 512-bit key because the MSB is A2 in hex which has an 1 at the most significant bit and which presents a negative number.
-ANS.1 rules add a leading zero to avoid ambiguity.
+A leading zero is to avoid ambiguity [X.690].

 The publicExponent is 65537 which is commonly adapted in the industry, so we don't need a separate step to generate a public key.